learn-co-curriculum/iron-starter-part-one/README.md

 export default connect(mapStateToProps, { deleteCampaign })(CampaignDetail);
 ```

-Adding the following code should allow the `CampaignDetail` component to load in the browser, but clicking on edit will fail.
-Let's add the `CreateCampaignForm` and `EditCampaignForm` next'.
+The `CampaignDetail` component should load in the browser now, but clicking on edit will fail.
+We need to crete the `CreateCampaignForm` and `EditCampaignForm` next'.

 ### Campaign Forms

-So we are going to create a `CampaignForm` component first that both the `CreateCampaignForm` and `EditCampaignForm` components can pass props down to it.
+We are going to create a `CampaignForm` component first that both the `CreateCampaignForm` and `EditCampaignForm` components can pass props down to.
 The campaign form will take 4 required props (header, buttonTitle, onFormSubmit - callback function and history) and one optional (campaign).
-Here is what the code for `CampaignForm` should look like:
+Here is the code for `CampaignForm`:

 ```javascript
 // ./src/components/CampaignForm.js